5 things to do near Roan Mountain State Park

 4. Experience frontier history at Sycamore Shoals State Historic Park

 America’s colonial past comes to life at Sycamore Shoals State Park.
 Sycamore Shoals was the muster point for the Overmountain Men, who defeated British Major Patrick Ferguson at the battle of King’s Mountain.
 This defeat, according to many historians, turned the tide of the American Revolution in favor of the colonists.
 The park holds an annual presentation of Tennessee’s official outdoor drama, “Liberty!” every weekend in July.
 The play tells the story of the colonists who settled in the area during the late 18th century and the role they played in American history.

-We all know the story -at least the Disney version – of the great Davy Crockett.
+We all know the story -at least the Disney version – of the great David Crockett.
 The birthplace of this American hero is located about 50 miles east of Roan Mountain State Park.
-Davy Crockett was a pioneer, soldier, politician and industrialist who was born in Limestone, Tennessee in 1786.
-Davy Crockett Birthplace State Park is home to a replica cabin and visitor center full of Crockett artifacts.
+David Crockett was a pioneer, soldier, politician and industrialist who was born in Limestone, Tennessee in 1786.
+David Crockett Birthplace State Park is home to a replica cabin and visitor center full of Crockett artifacts.

 Don’t let the summer pass by without experiencing Roan Mountain.
 Click the link below to learn more about the park and start planning your trip.